 In 1972, Governor Ronald Reagon pardoned all of the past crimes that the country singer had to his name.
 The star was so touched he even mentioned it when he performed for President Reagan 10 years later.
 At the concert, he said, "I hope the president will be as pleased with my performance today as I was with his pardon 10 years ago."

 Haggard was so skilled at impersonating other country artists he was frequently asked to do so, as evidenced by this clip from The Glen Campbell Show.
 Not only does he perfectly capture the sounds of Marty Robbins, Hank Snow, Buck Owens, and Johnny Cash, but it also shows their facial expressions and their mannerisms when performing.

 Read More: 12 Rare Gems from Merle Haggard

 California State University- Bakersfield, gave the "Okie From Muskogee" singer the honorary degree of Doctor of Fine Arts in 2013.
 When Haggard walked up to receive this honor he said, "Thank you.
 It's nice to be noticed."

 6. He defended the Dixie Chicks

-After the Dixie Chicks criticized President George W. Bush's invasion of Iraq on stage they received major backlash from fans.
+After the Dixie Chicks criticized President George W. Bush's invasion of Iraq on stage, they received significant backlash from fans.
 Haggard felt they had the right to express their opinion and didn't understand why there was such a verbal witch hunt out for the trio.